pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 #### <a id="ingress-certs"></a> Ingress Certificates

-For information about to configure TLS for a Tanzu Application Platform installation's ingress endpoints, see [Ingress certificates](./tls-and-certificates/ingress/about.hbs.md).
+For information about how to configure TLS for a Tanzu Application Platform installation's ingress endpoints, see [Ingress certificates](./tls-and-certificates/ingress/about.hbs.md).

 ### <a id="encryption-at-rest"></a> Encryption of Data At Rest

-All data should be encrypted at rest.
+All data must be encrypted at rest.
 The Tanzu Application Platform runs on Kubernetes and verifies the default storage class configured on the Kubernetes cluster.
 If you require Encryption of Data at Rest (DARE), you must provide a Persistent Volume Provisioner that supports encryption to the Kubernetes infrastructure.

 - Persistent Volume claim encryption
-- Data at rest should be encrypted.
+- Data at rest must be encrypted.

 ### <a id="ports-protocols"></a> Ports and Protocols